 Versions (Master Data Services)

 In Master Data Services, you can create multiple versions of the master data within a model.
+Versions can be locked while you validate your data and committed after the data is validated.
+Committed versions form an auditable record of changes.
 Each version you create contains all members, attribute values, hierarchy members, hierarchy relationships, and collections for the model.

 Use versions to: